Avoiding food waste

 • Cook only what your household needs.
 Check out this portion calculator for more information.

 • Use the whole vegetable or fruit if you can, including the skin, stalks and leaves.
-Check out these Sustainability Victoria's recipe ideas for commonly wasted food items.
+Check out Sustainability Victoria's tips on how to avoid food waste at home.

 • If the fruit in your fruit bowl is starting to look a bit sad, freeze them and turn them into smoothies.